jwillz7667/ai-voice-caller/README.md

    - In your Twilio console, set the Voice Webhook URL to `https://your-ngrok-url/twiml`
    - Make sure to update your environment variables with the new ngrok URL whenever it changes

+## Deployment

+### Netlify Deployment (Frontend)

+The frontend (Next.js application) is configured for Netlify deployment:

+1. **Connect your GitHub repository to Netlify**
+   - Sign in to Netlify
+   - Click "New site from Git"
+   - Select your repository and connect

+2. **Configure build settings in Netlify dashboard**
+   - Build command: `cd webapp && npm install && npm run build`
+   - Publish directory: `webapp/out`

+3. **Environment Variables**
+   - Set all required environment variables in the Netlify dashboard
+   - These should match your `.env.production` file

+4. **WebSocket Backend**
+   - Deploy the WebSocket server separately on a service that supports WebSockets
+   - Options include Heroku, Render, AWS, or Digital Ocean
+   - Update the `NEXT_PUBLIC_WEBSOCKET_URL` in your Netlify environment variables to point to your deployed backend

+5. **Update Twilio Configuration**
+   - Update your Twilio webhook URL to point to your deployed WebSocket server

+### Production Considerations

+When deploying to production, consider:
+- Using a dedicated domain
+- Setting up SSL certificates
+- Implementing rate limiting
+- Configuring proper CORS settings between frontend and backend

 ## Usage

 ### Making an Incoming Call